 Dangers of Marijuana Abuse

-- Breathing and lung problems, including irritation, chronic coughing, etc.
+- Breathing and lung problems, including irritation, chronic coughing

-- Increased blood pressure, heart rate, and over time, risk of heart attack
+- Increased blood pressure, heart rate, and risk of heart attack

-- Sexual dysfunction, including a lowered sperm count and menstrual disruption
+- Sexual dysfunction, lowered sperm count, menstrual disruption

 - Increased anxiety and worry